 J Daddy I think you're getting a little confused.
 To run TMCC or Legacy equipped engines only you can use the powerhouse bricks either connected to the track directly or through the lockon.
 If you want also run conventional engines you will need a track power controller or powermaster.
 These units will interface with the cab1 or cab2 to vary the track voltage and blow the whistle and or ring the bell.
 These units will also let you run command control engines also.
 So if you want to run conventional or conventional and command en engines a track power controller or powermaster.
 If you want to run command ONLY then the powerhouse bricks or other transformer are needed.

-Thanks for the patience guys.
-Its tough cause its not like you can throw a ton of doe out there, and then nothing works!
 Right now I have Post war ZWs hooked up to these lock ons and the circuit breaker feature works great..I would like to keep the ZW's, so to vary the voltage via the cabs I should buy.....?

 In case this hasn't been mentioned.
 Note that the TMCC Direct Lockon is designed for command operation and really isn't suitable for conventional operation.
 At around 10-11 volts, it drops out, it really expects a steady voltage on the inputs.